Thank you for stopping by Recipes For Our Daily Bread to see this delicious Blackened Salmon recipe.

 It truly takes less than ten minutes to prepare this blackened salmon.
 If you like leaving the skin on, season it before placing it down in the skillet.
 Cook each side three to four minutes.
 The time you cook the fish will vary depending on how thick it is and how pink you like to eat it.
 We like to keep our salmon a little pink on the inside.

-- Heat the skillet with the butter and olive oil over medium-high heat.
+- Heat the skillet with the olive oil over medium-high heat.

-- The skillet needs to be extremely hot before adding the salmon.
+- The skillet needs to be hot before adding the salmon.

 - Place the skin side down into the hot skillet for about two to three minutes.